tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 2. `point-allow-overlap`
 Like other `-allow-overlap` parameters, this allows the images to be displayed even if they will be on top of each other.
 3. `point-transform`
 This is the parameter used to **scale** and **move** the image, among other things.
-A value of `"scale(1)"` will display the image at its original size, while `"scale(0.5)"` will display it at 50%.
+A value of `"scale(1)"` will display the image at its original size, while `"scale(0.5)"` and `"scale(2)"` will display it at 50% and 200% respectively.
 You can also use this property to move the image vertically and horizontally by using the property `"translate()"`.
 For example, the value `"translate(20, -40)"` will move the image 20 pixels to the right and 40 pixels up.
 There are several other properties that you can employ with `point-transform`.
 [Learn about them on W3](http://www.w3.org/TR/SVG/coords.html#TransformAttribute).

 ### Exporting for Compositing